-- Port of Jeddah This port is perfectly located at the conjunction of many international shipping routes between east and west.
+The port of Jeddah is perfectly located at the conjunction of many international shipping routes between East and West.
 It is the country’s principal port.
 The port of Jeddah, whose harbor is congestion-free, covers 6.5 square miles, and its deep-water quays provide almost seven miles of space to accommodate its 58 berths.
 Its maximum depth is over 50 feet.
 The port can accommodate container ships of capacities up to 6,500 TEUs.

-- Riyadh Dry Port Riyadh's Dry Port allows importers in the central region to receive cargo through King Abdul Aziz port in Dammam at by train.
-This dry port handles over 250,000 TEU's annually, transported by rail from and to Dammam.
+Riyadh’s Dry Port allows importers in the central region to receive cargo through King Abdul Aziz port in Dammam at by train.
+This dry port handles over 250,000 TEUs annually, transported by rail from and to Dammam.

 iContainers provides efficient and professional ocean freight services to Saudi Arabia from a whole range of ports located in all parts of the world.
 These include those located in: